syncthing/docs/users/config.rst

     into account files that have at least this many blocks.

 defaultFolderPath
-    The UI will propose to create new folders at this path and this can be disabled by setting this to an empty string.
+    The UI will propose to create new folders at this path.
+This can be disabled by setting this to an empty string.

 .. _listen-addresses: